e-Learning Blog

 To effectively advance measures against customer harassment, education for employees working on the front lines is also indispensable.

-In education, it is important to cover the following points:
+In education, it is important to keep the following points in mind.

-・Clearly convey the definition and specific examples of customer harassment
+・Clearly communicate the definition and specific examples of customer harassment

 ・Mindset to avoid getting emotionally involved